Sa-mV/TicTacToe/README.md

 ### How to Install and Run:
 ##### For  Mac Users:

+- Download and run the executable file "TicTacToe-download".
+Alternatively, clone the entire repository by following these steps:

 - **Open the terminal**
 - **Clone the Repository:**
 	Using SSH: